Teversham

+Teversham is a small village in Cambridgeshire, England, about 2 mi from Fulbourn and about 3 mi from the centre of Cambridge.

 History

 Teversham is a small parish that built up just to the south of the Cambridge to Newmarket road; it had only 27 villagers at the time of the Domesday Book in 1086.
 A quiet arable farming village during medieval times, its recent history has been tied up with that of Cambridge with its growth helping to feed the neighbouring city.

-Cambridge City Airport was developed on land in the north west of the parish as Marshall's car and aircraft business grew in the 1930s.
+Cambridge City Airport was developed on land in the north-west of the parish as Marshall's car and aircraft business grew in the 1930s.

 Known in early medieval times as Teueresham or Teuresham, the village's name perhaps means "village of a man named Tefer".

 Population

 At the start of the 19th century Teversham was home to around 35 families, and around 155 people, rising to 238 by 1851.
 Some emigration, partly to Australia and the US, followed during the 1850s, but numbers recovered, to rise to 286 in 1871.
 The population was comparatively stable at 250 during the first half of the 20th century.

 Post-war building caused rapid growth to 534 residents by 1951, 789 in 1961, 868 by 1981, 1010 by 1986.
 Further development then doubled the population to 2452 in 1991.

 With a parish population of 2665 at the time of the 2001 census, in 2006 the population of Teversham was estimated to be around 2,050, according to the Cambridgeshire Survey.
 It is a significant growth from 1957, when the population was 780, according to surveys at the time.
-Around 2005, a housing development took place, which greatly increased the population in time for the survey.
-At the 2011 Census the population was measured at 2,943.
+Around 2005 a housing development took place which greatly increased the population in time for the survey.
+At the 2011 census the population 2,943.

 Church

 The church is considered 'ancient', dating back to an estimated 910, and even by the time of the Domesday survey was one of the few listed in Cambridgeshire as a whole.
-Dedicated to All Saints since its reconsecration in 1393, it consists of a chancel, an aisled nave, west tower, and south porch.
-The earliest parts of the present building date from the early 13th century, as does its octagonal font.
+It has been dedicated to All Saints since its reconsecration in 1393.
+The church consists of a chancel, an aisled nave, west tower, and south porch.
+The earliest parts of the present building and its octagonal font date from the early 13th century.

 Teversham also has a small non-conformist chapel in the High Street built for the use of 'Protestant Dissenters' in 1858.
-An independent evangelical church, Hope Community Church, has been using the chapel for public worship since 2009.
+An independent evangelical church, Hope Community Church, started using the chapel for public worship in 2009.